 Microsoft halts donations through 2022 to lawmakers who opposed Biden certification

-The company will also suspend contributions for state officials and organizations who supported objections or suggested the election should be overturned through the same period.
+The software maker will also suspend contributions through the same period for state officials and organizations who supported objections or suggested the election should be overturned.

-Microsoft said Friday it "will promote and join a conversation with other businesses and organizations that want to strengthen democracy.
-Recent events have raised issues of importance to (political action committees) across the business community."
+Microsoft said it "will promote and join a conversation with other businesses and organizations that want to strengthen democracy.
+Recent events have raised issues of importance to PACs across the business community."

+Microsoft President Brad Smith told employees on Jan.
+21 that over the last four years 20% of its PAC donations "had gone to members who voted against the Electoral College."

+Smith said PACs were important "not because the checks are big, but because of the way the political process works.
+Politicians in the United States have events, they have weekend retreats.
+You have to write a check, and then you’re invited, and you participate," according to a transcript released by the company.
+"Out of that ongoing effort, a relationship evolves and emerges and solidifies."

 ((David.Shepardson@thomsonreuters.com; 2028988324;))